tomdionysus/dns-server/README.md

 ## Running

-The server will needs a `DB_URI` in the following format, and will bind to UDP Port 53 by default.
+The server needs a `DB_URI` in the following format, and will bind to UDP Port 53 by default.
 MacOS and various other OSes bind `0.0.0.0` UDP Port 53, so it's best to run it on a different one.

 ```bash
 DB_URI=mysql://root@localhost/$DATABASE_NAME LOG_LEVEL=DEBUG PORT=54 node index.js